Theory of the Anomalous Magnetic Moment of the Electron

-{It is shown that it follows from our model of the electron that its magnetic moment has an anomalous part if the magnetic field energy is taken into account.
-That means that the magnetic moment of our model of the electron is 1.0000565 times larger than the measured magnetic moment of the electron.}
+{It is shown that it follows from our model of the electron that its magnetic moment has an anomalous part, if the magnetic field energy is taken into account.
+That means that the magnetic moment of our model of the electron is 1.000\,0565 times larger than the measured magnetic moment of the electron with its anomalous part.}